Skip to main content

 Interactive Tools

-These tools render UI in the widget and pause for user input.
-The conversation resumes when the user interacts with the UI element.
+These tools render UI in the widget and pause for user input:

-Results are fused with RRF and optionally re-ranked using a Cohere reranker for improved relevance.
-After search, the backend calls the client’s products_url webhook to fetch real-time prices and availability.
-Products not returned by the webhook are filtered out (treated as unavailable).
+Results from all strategies are fused together and optionally re-ranked for improved relevance.
+Search and ranking providers are configurable per tenant.
+After search, VIZOCHOK calls your products webhook to fetch real-time prices and availability.
+Products not returned by the webhook are filtered out.

 Webhook Architecture